endlessxaura/cocktails-ui/README.md

 # CocktailsUI
-CocktailsUI is a website built around the cocktails API: https://www.thecocktaildb.com/api.php.
-It was built with Angular 13.3.0.
+CocktailsUI a website built on Angular 13.3.0.
+It is available at https://cocktails-ui.herokuapp.com/.
+It is a website built around the cocktails API: https://www.thecocktaildb.com/api.php.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.